 To help us understand the full extent of a flanger pedal, let's have a look at the common controls we'll have:

-Slower rates are usually better when it comes to flanger though faster speeds can also be used to great effect.
+Slower rates are usually better when it comes to flangers, though faster speeds can also be used to great effect.

-The depth control of flanger pedal controls the amplitude of the LFO and, therefore the overall frequency range of the sweeping comb filter.
+The depth control of a flanger pedal controls the amplitude of the LFO and, therefore, the overall frequency range of the sweeping comb filter.

 The Electro-Harmonix Stereo Electric Mistress (link to check the price on Amazon) offers a rate control along with a flanger depth control.
 As we can see, this pedal is a two-in-one flanger/chorus.

-The Boss BF-3 (link to check the price on Amazon) offers all the controls we’ve discuss thus far along with a resonance control, which we’ll get to shortly.
+The Boss BF-3 (link to check the price on Amazon) offers all the controls we've discussed thus far, along with a resonance control, which we'll get to shortly.